emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/supervised_learning_examples/random_forest/README.md

 {\sum_{i=1}^{n} (y_i - \bar{y})^2}
 $$

-5. Adjusted R2: Calculation of R2 that accounts for feature number to penalize unnecessary additions
+5. Adjusted R2: Calculation of R2 that accounts for number of features to penalize unnecessary additions

 $$
 R^2_{\text{adj}} =